Questions and Answers

 What are Poko Loko’s ratios?

-Our infant ratio is four infants to one caregiver; each room holds up to twelve infants with three caregivers.
+Our infant ratio is four infants with one caregivers; each room holds up to eight infants with two caregivers.

 How will Poko Loko transition my child as she grows up?

 As a baby gets older and is ready to move up to the next room, he will visit that room for little periods of time to slowly get used to it.
 More often than not babies are ready to move up.
 We talk to the parents before a child moves up and let them know about any changes in the new room.
 We also let them know how their little one is doing during his visits to the new room.

 Each baby has her own crib; the babies do not share cribs.
 We provide the linens and blankets, and we wash them in Dreft laundry soap at least twice a week.

 What does Poko Loko do to help prevent SIDS?

 Our babies sleep on their backs as is recommended to help prevent SIDS.
 If a baby is old enough to roll over to his tummy to sleep, he can then sleep this way.